Rahulgupta7777/Event_Managment/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have considered accessibility in my implementation
 - [ ] I have handled error cases appropriately

-## 🎃 Hacktoberfest (if applicable)
-- [ ] This is a Hacktoberfest contribution
-- [ ] I have read and followed the Hacktoberfest guidelines
-- [ ] This is a meaningful contribution, not spam
-- [ ] I understand the project's goals and my changes align with them

 ## 🔄 Breaking Changes
 If this PR introduces breaking changes, please describe them and the migration path: